-Learners will identify ways to leverage the UN Security Council CAAC Agenda to reinforce their in-country advocacy.
+Learners will identify ways to leverage the UN Security Council CAAC agenda to reinforce their in-country advocacy.

-Discuss the question on the slide.

-See Table 7 (Possible support of mechanisms/actors/tools for in-country advocacy) of the Manual for suggestions on how child protection staff can use the UNSC CAAC agenda to support in-country advocacy (p.
-44-45) SLIDE 22: ADVOCACY PLAN
+- Discuss the question on the slide (below). - See Table 7 (Possible support mechanisms/actors/tools for in-country advocacy) in the Handbook (section 5.1) for suggestions on how child protection staff can use the UNSC CAAC agenda to support in-country advocacy.